JosiahParry/placekey/README.md

 packages to interact with H3, `h3r` and `h3`, are not released on CRAN.
 This package adapts and limits Scott Jackson’s `h3r` package (<https://github.com/scottmmjackson/h3r>).
 Without his concise code, this package couldn’t exist.
-Thank you Scott\!
+Thank you Scott!